Chameleon (Helloween album): Background

-A problem with the 'Chameleon' situation was that Grapow was still new in the band at the time and he didn't know which way he should approach to the whole band.
-Grapow was the new guy, he tried to write some heavy metal tunes, which he did on 'Pink Bubbles Go Ape'.
+A problem during the 'Chameleon' recording was that Grapow was still new in the band at the time and he didn't know which way he should approach.
+Grapow was replacing Kai Hansen, and tried to write songs with a heavy metal direction, which he did on 'Pink Bubbles Go Ape'.
 He thought he did a good job, but the other band members, the songwriters, they had changed.
-And he didn't know why.
-They did the 'Keeper' albums and then Kai Hansen was gone and they tried to do totally different kind of music.
-'Pink Bubbles' wasn't so bad, and 'Chameleon' was a total different world.
+Helloween recorded the successful 'Keeper' albums and then Hansen left, and they tried to do totally different kind of music.
 Grapow described 'Chameleon' as the three Helloween songwriters' solo record.

 Bass player Markus Grosskopf stated that 'Chameleon' captured the time and the mood that the band was in, so he doesn't see it as a mistake.
 Helloween was not able to do anything different, and they weren't interested in doing anything else.
 Grosskopf thought that 'Chameleon' had to be done like that, to come to a point where the band had to change themselves.
 Grosskopf thought 'Chameleon' was a cool album, but it sounded a bit weird with Helloween written on it.

 It was a difficult album to make because they had some serious personal problems at that time.

 Singer Michael Kiske stated that the best way to describe 'Chameleon' was that it's a three men solo album.
 There were three songwriters trying to make a solo record.
 Helloween was dysfunctional and were not functioning as a band anymore.
 When they did the “Chameleon” record, it was still an honest record, they did the best they could out of the situation, but they were not a band.
 The members weren't working together to get the songs.
 Ingo Schwichtenberg was very sick and the album recording was the last thing he did.
 After he did the drumming he had a breakdown.
 It was not a pleasant time.
 But Kiske thinks the record shows that in a way, that there were some very dramatic stuff on it when you look at some of the lyrics.

+Ingo Schwichtenberg was replaced by drummer Richie Abdel-Nabi on the short tour of the album.
+It was the last album Schwichtenberg recorded; he committed suicide on 8 March 1995 by jumping in front of an S-Bahn train in his hometown Hamburg.